 - 2 pounds epsom salts.
 You can often find these for a few dollars at the drugstore or supermarket.
 If you use Amazon Prime Pantry, this 3 pound bag costs less than a dollar per pound.
-If you don’t do Prime Pantry, these boxes of epsom salts are about $2/pound.
+If you don’t do Prime Pantry, these boxes of epsom salts are a couple dollar per pound.
 You can check out other options here.

 - Essential Oil: If you’re going to be making a lot of bath salts, go ahead and pick up a few bottles of oils to use.
 Most are under $10 a bottle, and they’re fun to have around for all kinds of purposes.
 If you’re only making a small amount of DIY bath salts and don’t use oils for other things, you can make a whole bunch with a small bottle of lavender oil, a scent most people really like.
 (But once you have some oils around, you may find they’re pretty darm useful.
 Check out this beginner’s guide to essential oils if you want to dabble in their many wonderful uses for home and wellness.)

 Lavender — I’m a fan of Plant Therapy, which makes quality oils at reasonable prices.
-They have a small bottle of lavender for $10.95.
+They have a small bottle of lavender for just over ten dollars.
 But for big bath-salt making projects and for adding to your own tub, you may want to get a larger bottle.
-For just $4 more, you get three times as much.
+For just a few dollars more, you get three times as much.
 Now Foods also makes some 1 oz bottles that are very affordable.